nikolaydubina/go-recipes/README.md

 ### [⏫](#contents)➡ Make treemap breakdown of Go executable binary

-This can be useful for studying Go compiler, large projects, projects with C/C++ and `cgo`, 3rd party dependencies, embedding.
+Useful for studying Go compiler, large projects, projects with C/C++ and `cgo`, 3rd party dependencies, embedding.
 However, total size may not be something to worry about for your executable. — [@nikolaydubina](https://github.com/nikolaydubina)

 ```